chunker overlay transparently splits large files into smaller chunks

 none then chunker will

 use modification time of the first data chunk.

-The idiomatic way to migrate to a different chunk size, hash type or chunk naming scheme is to:
+The idiomatic way to migrate to a different chunk size, hash type, transaction style or chunk naming scheme is to:

 If rclone gets killed during a long operation on a big composite file,